Our Funds / Retirement Funds

 What is a Retirement Fund?

-The fundamental purpose of a retirement fund is to provide the investor with a steady source of income after their retirement.
-Investors can withdraw a minimum of ₹200 on a monthly basis via SWP (Systematic Withdrawal Plan).
-However, Bandhan Retirement Fund has a lock-in period of 5 years or till the investor reaches their retirement age, whichever comes first.
-Due to the lock-in period, Bandhan Retirement Fund is not a liquid investment.
+The main goal of a retirement fund is to provide a steady income post-retirement.
+Investors can withdraw a minimum of ₹200 monthly through a Systematic Withdrawal Plan (SWP).
+However, the Bandhan Retirement Fund has a lock-in period of 5 years or until the investor reaches retirement age, making it less liquid.

-While there are several retirement investment options available, mutual fund retirement plans allow investors to save and receive money periodically and potentially enable capital appreciation in the long-term.
-Retirement funds may potentially serve the dual purpose of investment and retirement planning.
+While there are several retirement investment options available, mutual fund retirement plans allow investors to save and receive money periodically and potentially enable capital appreciation in the long term.
+Retirement funds aim to serve the dual purpose of investment and retirement planning.

-Bandhan Retirement Fund invests in equity and equity-related securities, debt and money market instruments.
-Consequently, this retirement fund is classified as a risky fund.
-Investors can choose between SIP and lumpsum mode of investment to potentially meet their financial goals.
+The Bandhan Retirement Fund invests in equities, debt, and money market instruments, making it a higher-risk option.
+Investors can choose between SIP or lumpsum investments to work towards their financial goals.

 • Min Investment 1,000